AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.txt

 To capture with OBS, right click the source and make sure the capture method is set to Windows 10 (1903 and up).
+Tracking performance is everything and streaming at high bitrates can cause tracking performance to dip.
+Make sure to configure your settings acordingly if you are low on system resources.

 ░░░░░Display░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

 VRDUS will launch fullscreen.
-To minimize VRDUS into a desktop window press Alt + Enter.
+To minimize VRDUS into a moveable desktop window press Alt + Enter while in game.

 ░░░░░MIDI░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

-To have VR Drums Ultimate Streamer communicate to a MIDI controller.
-Launch the MidiBridge.exe located in the games root installation folder.
+To have VR Drums Ultimate Streamer communicate to a internal or external controller MIDI synthesizer.
+Launch the MidiBridge.exe file located in VRDUS root installation folder.

-Once loaded MidiBridge.exe will scan Windows for any connected MIDI devices.
-Once your external or internal MIDI synthesizer has been recognized, it will now communicate between VRDUS and your MIDI synthesizer.
+Once loaded MidiBridge.exe will scan Windows for any connected MIDI devices, running on Windows or connected to Windows.
+Once your external or internal MIDI synthesizer has been recognized, it will now communicate to VRDUS while the game is running.

 Detail MIDI information is listed below.